-Allah marched towards Makkah.
-Nearing the city, the Prophet's uncle, Abbas, encountered Abu Sufyan, then leader of the Quraysh, and advised him to join the Prophet and avert bloodshed.
-Abu Sufyan accompanied him to the Prophet's campsite and declared his acceptance of Islam.
-In a gesture of generosity, the Prophet promised that anyone who entered the house of Abu Sufyan would be safe, as well as those who entered the Sacred Mosque in which was the Ka'bah.
+Not even three years had passed following the Treaty of Hudaybiyyah when the Quraysh violated their obligations.55 Their attempts to deceive the Prophet about the matter failed, and in the eighth year after the Hijrah a Muslim army of 10,000 led by the Prophet of Allah marched towards Makkah.
+Nearing the city, the Prophet's uncle, Abbas, encountered Abu Sufvan, then leader of the Quraysh, and advised him to join the Prophet and avert bloodshed.
+Abu Sufyan accompanied him to the Prophet's campsite and declared In a gesture of generosity the Prophet his acceptance of Islam. promised that anyone who entered the house of Abu Sufyan would be safe, as well as those who entered the Sacred Mosque in which was the Ka'bah.
 The leader of the Quraysh returned to Makkah, warning his people that resistance would be of no avail against the Muslim forces.
 So they apprehensively awaited the army's approach.

 The army of companions had been divided into two factions, one led by the Prophet and one by his brilliant commander, Khalid bin al-Waleed.
 Khalid's faction was met by allies of the Quraysh who attempted to prevent them from entering the city but were easily overcome.
 The Prophet's faction met no resistance at all.
-In a manner so unlike that of an arrogant conqueror, Prophet Muhammad entered the city whose people had been a source of abuse and injury for twenty years.
-Bowing humbly, he gave thanks to Allah for His great favor and the victory for Islam.
+In a manner so unlike that of an arrogant conqueror, Prophet Muhammad entered the city whose people had been a source of abuse and injury for twenty years, bowed humbly and gave thanks to Allah for His great favor and the victory for Islam.

 The Ka'bah, built for Allah and the very symbol of monotheism, had been turned into a house of idols and images, housing 360 objects of worship in and around it.
 Upon entering Makkah, Prophet Muhammad proceeded to the House of Allah.
 He circled it seven times as prescribed, while breaking the idols in his path and reciting: "The truth has come and falsehood has perished.
-Indeed, falsehood [by nature] is bound to perish."56 The door of the Ka'bah was opened and Allah's Messenger had the pictures within it effaced and all the idols destroyed, thereby purifying the House for the worship of Allah alone, as it was always meant to be.
+Indeed, falsehood [by nature] is bound to perish."56 The door of the Ka'bah was opened, and Allah's Messenger had the pictures within it effaced and all the idols destroyed, thereby purifying the House for the worship of Allah alone, as it was always meant to be.
 He then entered and prayed to his Lord inside the Ka'bah.